henriqueinonhe/medical-dashboard/README.md

 - **API_BASE_URL** - Self explanatory
 - **TEST_ENVIRONMENT** - Must be set to true when running cypress tests.

+As environment variables are actually replaced (textually, just like C `#define`) by webpack, each time you update an environment variable value you **MUST** restart the server for the update to take effect.

 ## 5 Running

 For a development environment: